Knot complements decomposing into prisms: Proof of the main theorem

 \begin{proof}[Proof of \Cref{homologyZ}] For each $i$ and $j$ in question, since $M_{i,j}$ is a manifold the spine constructed in \Cref{spine} carries $\pi_1 M_{i,j} \cong G_{i,j}$.
 We may therefore produce a presentation for $G_{i,j}$ using the standard strategy for a $2$-complex: fix a maximal tree in the one-skeleton, associate a generator to each edge that does not belong to it, and associate a relation to each two-cell by reading off the edges of its boundary.
 Having done so, $H_1(M_{i,j})$ is obtained as the abelianization of this presentation.

 What results is a rather forbiddingly complex complex; for instance, by Lemma \ref{spine} it has 48 two-cells.
-We have written Python code to compute the presentations in question at scale (ie.~not just for these four examples), as we will discuss further below in \Cref{subsec: filtering}.
+We have written Python code to compute the presentations in question; the scripts are included in the ancillary files in the directory \path{anc/Finding_low_index_subgroups/code}, where a sequence of modules can be run to reproduce the computations (see the \texttt{README} file therein).
+These computations are described further below in \Cref{subsec: filtering}.
 It returns $\mathbb{Z}$ for each $H_1(M_{i,j})$ here. \end{proof}

 \begin{remark} It is also possible to compute the homology of manifold covers of the $\doh(\be)$ by triangulating them and using tools of computational topology as in the next subsection.
 However, the spine constructed here (actually a coarsening of it) is fundamental to the hand proof laid out in \Cref{sec:M21}.
 And in any case, since this subsection's computational methods are independent from those of the next, each is useful for corroborating the other.\end{remark}